The $B^{+(0)} \to \bar D^{0(-)} D^{*}_{s0}(2317)^+$ decays and the molecular structure of $D^*_{s0}(2317)$: Formalism

 or accordingly

 Analogously we find

 We can see that Eqs.~\eqref{eq:HadB+3} and \eqref{eq:HadB03} provide the relevant terms $\bar D^0 K^+ D^0$ for $B^+$ decay and $D^- K^0 D^+$ in $B^0$ decay.

-We give a weight $A$, to be obtained from experiment, to the mechanism of external emission of Eqs.~\eqref{eq:HadB+}, \eqref{eq:HadB0} for $B^+$ and $B^0$ decays, omitting the $\eta D_s^+$ that was found to cancel with Eq.~\eqref{eq:HadB+2}, and a weight $A\beta$ for the terms of internal emission of Eqs.~\eqref{eq:HadB+3}, \eqref{eq:HadB03}, and from the large $N_c$ counting we expect $\beta$ to be of the order of $1/3$.
-We thus conclude from our study that the internal plus external emission, followed by hadronization of some $\bar qq$ pair, leads to the hadronic components
+We give a weight $A$, to be obtained from experiment, to the mechanism of external emission of Eqs.~\eqref{eq:HadB+}, \eqref{eq:HadB0} for $B^+$ and $B^0$ decays, and a weight $A\beta$ for the terms of internal emission of Eqs.~\eqref{eq:HadB+3}, \eqref{eq:HadB03}.
+From the large $N_c$ counting we expect $\beta$ to be of the order of $1/3$.
+We also give a different weight $A\gamma$ to the terms of Eqs.~\eqref{eq:HadB+2} and \eqref{eq:12new}, which correspond to the mechanism of Fig.~\ref{fig:Fig2}.
+We thus conclude from our study that the internal plus external emission, followed by hadronization of some $\bar qq$ pair, leads to the hadronic components relevant to our processes